Thank you for reading!

 But the Foundation also must be committed to solvency and mailing out thousands and thousands of ballots is very expensive.
 So the Foundation is transitioning to electronic balloting.
 We need your help in continuing that transition.

-Our partners in election administration are Simply Voting and Honest Ballot, two election companies with significant in experience in running secure and reliable elections for associations, unions, local governments, cooperatives, political parties and nonprofits.
-You can read more about them on their websites: Simply Voting, Honest Ballot.
+Our partner is Election Buddy, a company with significant in experience in running secure and reliable elections for associations, unions, local governments, cooperatives, political parties and nonprofits.
+You can read more here: https://electionbuddy.com/

 If you received an online ballot last year and maintain your member eligibility, you should be all set.
-Keep an eye out for your email ballot to arrive from Simply Voting (vote (at) simplyvoting.com) on August 15th.
+Keep an eye out for your email ballot to arrive from Pacifica Foundation Inc <firstname.lastname@example.org> on August 15th.
+You may also receive a text message link to your cell phone.

 Because the ballots are sent to lots and lots of people, sometimes your email program will send the ballot to a “spam” or “promotions” folder, so make sure you look there as well.